Waris Choolthong

-Waris Choolthong (วาริส ชูทอง; born 8 January 2004) is a Thai professional footballer who plays as a right-back for Thai League 1 club BG Pathum United.
+Waris Choolthong (วาริส ชูทอง; born 8 January 2004) is a Thai professional footballer who plays as a right-back for Thai League 1 club BG Pathum United and the Thailand national team.

 Club career

 In his youth ages, Waris played for the Debsirin School, before moving to Thai League 2 side Rajpracha after his graduation.
 There, he made his professional debut.
-After only six months at Rajpracha, Waris was transferred to BG Pathum United.
+In April 2022, after only six months at Rajpracha, Waris was transferred to BG Pathum United.

 International career

 In September 2023, Waris featured in Thailand Olympic 21-men squad for the 2022 Asian Games.

 In August 2024, Waris received his first call up to the Thailand national team, being named in the squad for the 2024 LPBank Cup.

+Waris scored his first international goal on 4 August 2026 against the Philippines during the 2026 ASEAN Championship at the New Clark City Athletics Stadium.